Grants & Contracts

 WA State Complete Streets Program

 The Complete Streets Award is a new funding opportunity for local governments.
 The legislature provided funding in 2015 and the first awards were given in January of 2017.
-The next awards are scheduled for an open call in 2018 and awards in 2019.
+The 2021 nominating process is now open.

 The Complete Streets Award is flexible money given to any city or county in Washington state who has an adopted complete streets ordinance and shows an ethic of planning and building streets that use context sensitive solutions to accommodate all users, including pedestrians, transit users, cyclists, and motorists.